 4.)
 Are you over the size limit for the machine?

 If a design is too large for the hoop of your embroidery machine… it just won’t display it.
 It’s annoying, but that’s how it is.
 You can try making the embroidery design smaller if it exceeds your hoop.
+You can try making your embroidery design smaller with free embroidery software if you think this may be the case.

 5.)
 Are you over the stitch limit?